centralnjdsa-ntc/princetonydsa.github.io/_pages/get-involved.md

 ### Labor Working Group

 Workers must sell their labor power to survive--it determines our relation to production, and is the primary battleground for improving working class conditions and changing the organization of production.
-We are currently working on campaigns related to building labor unions as a step toward dignity for workers and workplace democracy, with a longer-term goal toward worker ownership and control of production.
+We are currently working on campaigns related to building labor unions as a step toward dignity for workers, with a longer-term goal toward ownership and democratic control of production by workers.

 [Contact Bryce](mailto:brycespringfield@princeton.edu) to join the Labor WhatsApp group, where we discuss between meetings.